Azure-Samples/azure-ai-vision-face-api-mcp-server/README.md

 Compare the identification1.jpg with https://raw.githubusercontent.com/Azure-Samples/cognitive-services-sample-data-files/refs/heads/master/Face/images/findsimilar.jpg
 ```

-2. Compare two folders containing multiple face images:
+2. Compare the similarity between one image and another image folder:
 ```
-Compare all the images in reco/Bob and with reco/Emily
+Compare test-image-person-group.jpg with all the images in reco/Bob
 ```

 ### Face Recognition